-The dual construction qualification provides a pathway to the primary trades in the construction industry with the exception of plumbing.
+The qualification CPC20220 is designed to introduce learners to the recognised trade callings in the construction industry and provide meaningful credit in a construction industry Australian Apprenticeship with the exception of plumbing.

-The units of competency within the dual qualification cover essential work health and safety requirements, the industrial and work organisation structure, communication skills, work planning, and basic use of tools and materials and have core units of competency requirements that are required in most Certificate III qualifications.
-The dual qualification is built around a basic construction project unit that integrates the skills and embeds the facets of employability skills in context.
+The units of competency within this qualification cover essential work health and safety requirements, communication skills, work planning, and basic use of tools and materials and have core units of competency requirements that are required in most Certificate III qualifications.
+The qualification is built around a basic construction project unit that integrates the skills and embeds the facets of employability skills in context.